-In most cases, your budget instalments are regularly deducted from your straight facility.
-This means that if your monthly budget instalment is R300, at each payment date R300 debt would be transferred from budget to straight.
+In most cases, your budget installments are regularly deducted from your straight facility.
+This means that if your monthly budget installment is R300, at each payment date R300 debt would be transferred from budget to straight.
 You would now owe R300 more on straight – and R300 less on budget.
 You then settle this in the same way that you settle amounts you owe on your straight facility.

 Like any loan, it is usually possible to decrease your outstanding balance on your budget facility by paying more than the minimum amount monthly.